darsh996/Unveiling-Weather-Patterns-A-Big-Data-Approach-to-Accurate-Forecasting/README.md

 **Dataset Collection and Features**

 We successfully collected a substantial dataset from NASA's prediction of worldwide energy resources through their data access viewer (https://power.larc.nasa.gov/data-access-viewer/).
+Additionally, we express our gratitude to NASA for providing this valuable dataset, acknowledging their significant role in advancing scientific understanding and fostering collaborative efforts for the greater good.

 **Architecture**